 One of the surefire ways to go up the career ladder is through getting certified in certain fields.
 If you are a computer guy working in any area like computer security, systems administration, or in the server environment, there are a lot of certifications out there to showcase your expertise.
-In this article, we tell you the top 5 CompTIA certifications that will make you a great asset to any company.

 1. CompTIA Security+ Certification

 So you want to have a kickass career in the network security field?
 The best place to begin is by taking a passing CompTIA Security+ certification.
 Among the most rapidly growing areas in Information Technology is network security.
 Successfully taking and passing this CompTIA certification means that you are competent in network infrastructure, security, organization security, and access control.

 Security+ is a big step-up on your Network+ certification as it builds on networking through focusing on the core aspects of security.
 There is a very high demand for Information Technology security experts and this is because of the fact that threats to computer security are always increasing in quantity and severity.
 Therefore, if you get expertise in networking as well as networking security, you are no doubt going to be a great asset to just about any company that hires you.

 Introduced way back in 1993, CompTIA A+ certification is not only widely respected but it is also seen by many as the beginning course for any career.
 This certification course is basically an illustration that a person has computer technician competency.
 The CompTIA certification encompasses several operating systems like Microsoft, Apple, Novell, and IBM among others and it also covers many technologies.

 The certification is regarded by many employers as the industry standard for computer support technicians.
 Having the certification simply shows competency as a computer expert.
 Not only is it internationally accepted and vendor-neutral but it also proves that the holder is competent in areas like preventive maintenance, installation, security, troubleshooting, and networking in a range of operating systems and technologies.